Celebrate your family during Take our Children to Work Day, Thursday, April 23rd, 2020

 - Manetti Shrem Museum

-The new system does not require a Kerberos, however please note the event is limited to UC Davis employees and their child guests.
+Please note the event is limited to UC Davis employees and their child/family guests.
 Please respect listed age limitations, particularly for enrollment events.

 Please notify us by 9:00am Thursday, April 25th at firstname.lastname@example.org if you will not be able to attend an enrollment event, so we can pull from the waitlist.
 As we are aiming to minimize no-shows, no-shows for an enrollment-required event will be excluded from the lottery system for 2020 enrollment events.